 The Student Wellbeing and Therapeutic Support Manager and the Therapeutic Support Workers are supported in their understanding of challenging behaviour through completing the Foundation Degree in Therapeutic Care for Children and Young People.
 This is accredited by the University of West of England and delivered by The Mulberry Bush School.
-Whole staff training in this area is also sourced through the Mulberry Bush School on behaviour as communication.
+Whole staff training in this area is also sourced through the Mulberry Bush School on behaviour as communication and through The Restorative Lab.